5 Ways to Improve Pediatric Patient Experience in Your Medical Clinic

 4. Feature Child-friendly Themes and Distractions

-A kid-centric environment sets the tone from when a family first arrives to as they get ready to leave.
+A kid-centric environment sets the tone from when a family first arrives to when they get ready to leave.
 Paying special attention to details such as theming and hands-on amenities will pay dividends in keeping patients and families relaxed throughout their time in your clinic.

 Update your waiting area with kid-friendly technology.
-Games, images, streaming video, etc. help them relax and feel at-home in your reception area.
+Games, images, streaming video, etc. help them relax and feel at home in your reception area.

 Don’t want to disturb other adult patients?
 Utilize low-tech options like coloring sheets, books, and kid’s magazines.